kusalhettiarachchi/getting-and-clearning-data/CodeBook.md

 > tBodyGyroJerkMean
 >

-### information on the collection of raw data
+### Collection of raw data

-The raw signals were produced, as it is explained in the 'README.txt' file of original data set:
+Quoting the 'README.txt' file of the original data set:

 > The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities